 This is the pinnacle of the Assassin’s Creed series.
 The follow-up to Ezio’s story in Assassin’s Creed 2 tells a fantastic tale with some incredibly fun gameplay.
 It totally still holds up today in terms of both the story, visuals, and gameplay.

 Viva Piñata is one of the most underrated games of the last console generation.
 While it looks like a kids game on the surface, it features a shocking level of depth and interesting mechanics that’ll keep you busy for hours.
 If you’re looking for the kind of game you can really get addicted to, look no further than Viva Piñata.

-Surely you’ve heard the heaps of praises thrown at Red Dead Redemptions 2 on the current generation of consoles, and the original Redemption is just as good as the sequel.
+Surely you’ve heard the heaps of praises thrown at Red Dead Redemption 2 on the current generation of consoles, but the original Red Dead Redemption is just as good as the sequel.
 If you’ve never experienced the tale of John Marston, you need to go back to this one.

 Sticking with the Rockstar games, GTA IV is another one worth going back and playing.
 The story of Nico Bellic is arguably better than the story in Grand Theft Auto V, and the gameplay is just as off-the-wall as the game that’s available on the Xbox One.